-Fig. 6 suggests that there is an optimal value of the allowed download time, roughly at $\Delta t = 4$ s.
-However, the size of the 95% confidence intervals of the average download times, indicated by error bars in Fig. 6, is quite large.
+Fig. 14 suggests that there is an optimal value of the allowed download time, roughly at $\Delta t = 4$ s.
+However, the size of the 95% confidence intervals of the average download times, indicated by error bars in Fig. 14, is quite large.
 Hence, it's difficult to find an optimum.
 This results from the fact that we are investigating a highly dynamical and complex system.
 The behavior of such a system can vary largely depending on small changes in the overall situation as, e.g., a peer that stayed within WLAN for a longer time and/or became a new seed for a file faster.
 To emphasize this dynamic, we separately investigate the download performance for all 20 runs of the same scenario with $\Delta t = 4$ s, only varying the seeds of the random number generator.
-Fig. 7 depicts the CDF of the download time for each simulation run with a different random number generator seed.
+Fig. 15 depicts the CDF of the download time for each simulation run with a different random number generator seed.
 In addition, the black dots on each CDF indicate the average download time of this single simulation run on the x-axis and the corresponding quantile on the y-axis.
-The mean of these 20 average download times corresponds to a single point in Fig. 6, while the range of the average download times of the 20 simulation runs is responsible for the large confidence intervals in Fig. 6.
+The mean of these 20 average download times of the 20 simulation runs is responsible for the large confidence intervals in Fig. 14.
 All means lie within an interval of a length of around 70 min which manifests the dynamic character of this system.